How Can I Stop My Dog From Itching?

-That really depends on why your pet is itchy.
+In short, it depends on what is making your dog so itchy.
 Many skin conditions, some of them serious, can cause excess itching and scratching.
 It’s a good idea to get a veterinary examination for your canine companion to determine if any medical conditions exist or if treatment is needed.
-This is especially important if your pet has any skin redness, scabs, or sores, so keep an especially close eye for any of those symptoms.
+A full exam can be especially important if your pet has any skin redness, scabs, or sores, so keep an especially close eye for any of those symptoms.

-Common reasons for a healthy pet with normal skin to itch are fleas, dry skin or a coat in need of grooming.
+Three of the most common reasons for a healthy pet with normal skin to itch are: fleas, dry skin, or a coat in need of grooming.

-Expect to notice MORE "dandruff" for a few days after grooming.
-Bathing and brushing often loosen surface skin flakes for a few days or until the excess flakes are brushed out of the coat and skin health is returned to normal.
+Surprisingly, expect to notice more "dandruff" for a few days after grooming.
+Bathing and brushing often loosen surface skin flakes for a few days or until the excess flakes are completely brushed out of the coat and skin health is returned to normal.